MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 - `INSERT` statements behave identically to write-only transactions containing a single statement.
 - `SELECT` statements behave very similarly to read-only transactions containing a single statement.
 A timestamp is selected for the read, the read is performed at that timestamp, and the results are sent back to the client.
-However, no read holds are taken.
+However, no read holds are taken and the timestamp is selected only using the objects in the query (not all objects in the schema like read-only transactions).
 - `COPY TO` statements perform a read and then writes the results to an external source.
-The read is executed exactly as described in the `SELECT` bullet above (`TAIL` is excluded from this document).
-The write is excluded from this discussion of consistency because it is to an external system.
+Currently, we only support `COPY TO STDOUT` which behaves identically to a normal `SELECT`.
+In the future if we add more destinations then the read will be executed exactly as described in the `SELECT` bullet above, and we can exclude the write from this discussion because it is to an external system.
 - `COPY FROM` statements read from an external source and then writes the results to a table.
-The write is executed exactly as described in the `INSERT` bullet above.
-The read is excluded from this discussion of consistency because it is from an external source.
+Currently, we only support `COPY FROM STDIN` which behaves identically to a normal `INSERT`.
+In the future if we add more sources then the the write will be executed exactly as described in the `INSERT` bullet above, and we can exclude the read from this discussion of consistency because it is from an external source.

 #### DDL

+NOTE: Sinks are excluded from the discussion in this section.

 - `CREATE` statements create new objects such as tables, sources, and views.
 They have five steps
     1. Update the in-memory catalog representation.